-The NJTPA, as the subrecipient of federal funds through New Jersey Department of Transportation, has committed that, as a condition to receiving any federal financial assistance from the United States Department of Transportation (USDOT), through FHWA, it will comply with all applicable laws and regulations relating to Title VI and non-discrimination.
+The NJTPA, as the subrecipient of federal funds through NJDOT, has committed that, as a condition to receiving any federal financial assistance from the United States Department of Transportation (USDOT), through FHWA, it will comply with all applicable laws and regulations relating to Title VI and non-discrimination.
 A formal statement of assurances is included in Appendix A.